 This horse in Germany, has long carried a brand that is a hallmark of it's ancestry, and this practice dates back to the period of the Great Horse.
 Even in American, to carry this brand, a horse's sire or dam must be registered by Germany

 Article © HorseShowCentral.com Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other HSC pages that offer information about the Holsteiner: horses, stables, supplies etc.
+Other HSC pages that offer information about the Holsteiner: horses, stables, supplies, shows, event calendar, etc.

 Shopping - Business Products Services

 Search this site for Horse Shows - Events

 Search this site for breeding Stallions at Stud

 Search this site for Stables/Farms/Ranches dealing with this breed.

 Search this site for Horse Associations - Clubs